How To Introduce A Character

-HOWEVER there are obvious traps screenwriters fall into when introducing and maintaining characters throughout their narratives and these are the ones I see most often in spec scripts:
+So, there are obvious traps screenwriters fall into when introducing and maintaining characters throughout their narratives.
+These are the ones I see most often in spec scripts and novels:

-– Relying on what characters are wearing to say something about them (ie. Scantily clad woman?
-Loose morals!
-Goth?
-Must be miserable and depressed!
-Sigh)
+– Relying on what characters are wearing to say something about them.(Scantily clad woman = Loose morals!
+Goth = must be miserable and depressed!
+Le Sigh.)

-– Relying on characters’ accents (ie. German accent?
+– Relying on characters’ accents.
+(German accent?
 Must be domineering, overbearing!
 Northern accent?
-Must be A SALT OF THE EARTH TYPE = yawn!)
+Must be A SALT OF THE EARTH TYPE = yawn!).

-– Relying on skin colour or ethnic origin (ie. Asian woman?
+– Relying on skin colour or ethnic origin.
+(Asian woman?
 OPPRESSED.
 Black man?
 Criminal … or chief of police!
-GNASH!)
+GNASH!).

-– Relying on gender (Woman?
-Is a drudge everyone puts upon … or is a selfish vain cow who needs to know *what’s important*!
+– Relying on gender.
+(Woman?
+Is a drudge everyone puts upon … OR is a selfish vain cow who needs to find out *what’s important*!
 Man?
-Is a loser who doesn’t realise *what’s important* in his life… Marriage… Family… the works!
+Is a loser who doesn’t realise *what’s important* in his life, whether that’s marriage or family.
 Child?
-Girl children are sweet and serene and rarely cause trouble … Boy children climb trees and run away more frequently!)
+Girl children are sweet and serene and rarely cause trouble … Boy children climb trees and run away more frequently!
+WTAF!)

-And perhaps most alarming of all (though only because I see it challenged the least, the above makes grim reading too):
+And perhaps most alarming of all (though only because I see it challenged the least … Obviously the above makes grim reading too!):

-– Relying on disability/deformity (Character in a wheelchair?
+– Relying on disability/disfigurement.
+(Character in a wheelchair?
 Then they are a VICTIM or have an ATTITUDE PROBLEM.
 Character with a facial disfigurement?
 Then they are ACTUALLY EVIL – OMFG!!).